damienbod/Blazor.BFF.AzureAD.Template/README-NUGET.md

 [![.NET](https://github.com/damienbod/Blazor.BFF.AzureAD.Template/actions/workflows/dotnet.yml/badge.svg)](https://github.com/damienbod/Blazor.BFF.AzureAD.Template/actions/workflows/dotnet.yml) [![NuGet Status](http://img.shields.io/nuget/v/Blazor.BFF.AzureAD.Template.svg?style=flat-square)](https://www.nuget.org/packages/Blazor.BFF.AzureAD.Template/) [Change log](https://github.com/damienbod/Blazor.BFF.AzureAD.Template/blob/main/Changelog.md)

-This template can be used to create a Blazor WASM application hosted in an ASP.NET Core Web app using Azure AD and Microsoft.Identity.Web to authenticate using the BFF security architecture. (server authentication) This removes the tokens from the browser and uses cookies with each HTTP request, response.
+This template can be used to create a Blazor WASM application hosted in an ASP.NET Core Web app using Microsoft Entra ID and Microsoft.Identity.Web to authenticate using the BFF security architecture. (server authentication) This removes the tokens from the browser and uses cookies with each HTTP request, response.
 The template also adds the required security headers as best it can for a Blazor application.

 ## Features

-- WASM hosted in ASP.NET Core 7
+- WASM hosted in ASP.NET Core 8
-- BFF with Azure AD using Microsoft.Identity.Web
+- BFF with Microsoft Entra ID using Microsoft.Identity.Web
 - OAuth2 and OpenID Connect OIDC
 - No tokens in the browser
-- Azure AD Continuous Access Evaluation CAE support
+- Microsoft Entra ID Continuous Access Evaluation CAE support

 ## Using the template